emfinfo/daolayer/README.md

 http://jcstritt.emf-informatique.ch/doc/daolayer<br>

 New in release 5.1.0 :
-* new read method in API that can detach an object immédiatly.
+* new read method in API that can detach an object immediatly.
 This is better for standalone Java applications.

 New in release 5.0.37 :
 * The "update" and "delete" methods returns now -1 if a concurrent access occurs.
 In JPA, you must add a @Version annotation on an "version" integer field in each class-entity where update or delete is possible.